 If you are using a half circle mold, pack it in and rest it in a muffin tin, flat side up.
 If you are using a hard silicone mold (not soft), leave it overnight before attempting to remove.
 I like the two colored look using half of the ornament mold, so I layered yellow, then white, and topped with a bit of yellow again.

-How to Make Lemon Vanilla Bath Bombs
+How to Make Vanilla Lemon Bath Bombs

 If this is your first time making bath bombs, check out this list for bath bomb supplies.
 You honestly don’t need a lot and can get everything at the grocery or craft store.